nourasq/nourasq.github.io/README.md

 **REMINDERS**

-1. you can do a good job dont give up.
+-you can do a good job dont give up.

-2.try again and agian then you will sucsse at sure.
+-try again and agian then you will sucsse at sure.

-3.you have the talent and experience ..## GO ON
+-you have the talent and experience ..## GO ON

 [link](https://www.mindsetworks.com/science/)